dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 <img src="">
 </details>

-20. As a site owner, I show appealing and professional images of our food
+20. As a site owner, I want to show appealing and professional images of our food

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|